delphix/dcs-for-azure-templates/dcsazure_ADLS_to_ADLS_delimited_discovery_pl/README.md

   * If we should, Mark Tables Undiscovered.
 This is done by updating the metadata store to indicate that tables have not had their sensitive data discovered
 * Identify Nested Schemas
-  * Using a `Get Metadata` activity, collect the items under the specified `P_DIRECTORY` directory
+  * Using the child pipeline `dcsazure_ADLS_to_ADLS_delimited_container_and_directory_discovery_pl`, we collect all the identified schemas under the specified `P_DIRECTORY` directory.
+An empty `P_DIRECTORY` would mean discovering schemas starting at the root level.
   * For each item in that list, identify if the schema of the files in that child directory is expected to be homogeneous or heterogeneous.
-In the case where it's expected to be homogeneous, the child directory is added to an array-type variable, similarly for heterogeneous schemas.
-* Schema Discovery Using Azure Data Factory Metadata Discovery
+* Schema Discovery
-  * For each of the directories with heterogeneous schema, identify the schema for each file with one of the suffixes to scan, determine the structure of the file by calling the child `dcsazure_ADLS_to_ADLS_delimited_file_schema_discovery_pl` pipeline with the appropriate parameters.
+  * For each of the directories with homogeneous schema, identify the schema for each file with one of the suffixes to scan, determine the structure of the file by calling the child `dcsazure_ADLS_to_ADLS_delimited_file_schema_discovery_pl` pipeline with the appropriate parameters.
-  * For each of the directories with a homogeneous schema, and for each of the prefixes/suffix combinations specified in the `P_MIXED_FILE_SCHEMA_DISAMBIGUATION` variable, determine the structure of the file by calling the child `dcsazure_ADLS_to_ADLS_delimited_file_schema_discovery_pl` pipeline with the appropriate parameters.
+  * For each of the directories with a hetreogenous schema, and for each of the prefixes/suffix combinations specified in the `P_MIXED_FILE_SCHEMA_DISAMBIGUATION` variable, determine the structure of the file by calling the child `dcsazure_ADLS_to_ADLS_delimited_file_schema_discovery_pl` pipeline with the appropriate parameters.
 * Select Discovered Tables - In this case, we consider the table to be items with the same schema.